Quick ume pickles are a great addition to any meal

 Wash, dry, and thinly slice or grate vegetables you’d like to pickle.
 Try using carrots, cucumbers, purple daikon, red radishes, watermelon radishes, beets, or red onions.
 Place in a large bowl.

 Drizzle ume plum vinegar over sliced vegetables to coat.
 Gently massage vinegar into vegetables.
 Add herbs or seasonings, if desired, such as chopped garlic, fresh or dried dill, coriander seeds, or lemon zest.
 Or just leave plain to get the true flavor of the vegetable.

-- 2 cups red radishes or purple daikon radishes, thinly sliced into rounds
+- 4 cups red radishes or purple daikon radishes, sliced thinly into rounds or half moons

 - Place radishes in a bowl and drizzle with ume plum vinegar.
 Massage vinegar into vegetables for about 30 seconds.